 - Food coloring

-If you make these, let me know how they go!
-It’s pretty exciting to watch a broken eggshell transform into something so beautiful!
+If you grow a geode in an egg, be sure to tell me how they turn out!
+It’s pretty exciting to watch a broken eggshell transform into something so beautiful, isn’t it?

 Speaking of beautiful eggs, you can easily make beautiful marbled Easter eggs that can be kept from year to year.

 I still have some from a set I made more than 10 years ago!
 Here’s the tutorial with step by step photos to follow.
-My kids love to help me make these!
+This is a really fun Easter craft to do with the kids.

 If you happen to break some of your lovely marbled eggs (like my son did), then you can also make these pretty marbled Easter egg candles!